johnfigs/web-sprint-challenge-applied-javascript/README.md

 - After a webpage is loaded, the browser builds a model of the webpage that is a javascript object, this is the DOM.

 2. What is an event?

+- An event is a user interaction with a site, it can be a click, to a mouseover, scrolling, etc.

 3. What is an event listener?

+- An event listener listens for a specific type of event on the element that it is placed on and fires a callback when it is triggered.

 4. Why would we convert a NodeList into an Array?

+- We would convert a NodeList to an array to have access to array methods such as forEach();

 5. What is a component?

+- A component is made of HTML, CSS, and javascript that is dynamic and reusable in a webpage or application.